TheJoboReal/Noter/Data Kommunikation/Noter/Data Links Layers/Data Link Control DLC/Flow and error control.md

 In the Data Link layer, the primary method of error control is Retransmission.
 This method is called Automatic Repeat reQuest (ARQ).

+#### What is Flow Control?
+In most protocols, flow control is a set of procedures that tells the sender how much data it can transmit before it must wait for an acknowledgment from the receiver.

+#### How is error control typically achieved in the Data Link Layer?
+Most protocols implement error control using re-transmission, a process called the automatic repeat request (ARQ).
+Here, acknowledgment messages are used to indicate whether a transmission was successful, were a corrupt message (identified via e.g., CRC) is then re-transmitted.